Completeness for the Complexity Class $\forall \exists \mathbb{R}$ and Area-Universality

 A very natural metric for point sets is the so-called Hausdorff distance.
 For two sets $A,B\subseteq \R^d$, the Hausdorff distance $d_H(A,B)$ is defined as

 where $\|ab\|$ denotes the Euclidean distance between the two points $a$ and $b$.
-We define the corresponding algorithmic problem as follows: \begin{framed} \textsc{Hausdorff Distance}\\ {\bf Input:} Quantifier-free formulas $\Phi$ and $\Psi$ in the first-order theory of the reals, $t\in \Q$.\\ {\bf Question:} Is $d_H(S_{\Phi},S_{\Psi})\leq t$? \end{framed} Recall that $S_{\Phi}$ is defined as $\{x\in \R^n : \Phi(x) \}$.
-Marcus Schaefer pointed out the following interesting question: \begin{q} Is computing the Hausdorff distance of semi-algebraic sets \FER-complete? \end{q}
+We define the corresponding algorithmic problem as follows: \begin{framed} {\bf{\textsc{Hausdorff Distance}}}\\ {\bf Input:} Quantifier-free formulas $\Phi$ and $\Psi$ in the first-order theory of the reals, $t\in \Q$.\\ {\bf Question:} Is $d_H(S_{\Phi},S_{\Psi})\leq t$? \end{framed} Recall that $S_{\Phi}$ is defined as $\{x\in \R^n : \Phi(x) \}$.
+Marcus Schaefer~\cite{SchaeferHausdorf} pointed out the following interesting question: \begin{q} Is computing the Hausdorff distance of semi-algebraic sets \FER-complete? \end{q}

-In \cite{DBLP:journals/mst/SchaeferS17}, Schaefer and \v{S}tefankovi\v{c} studied the following very common notion of distance, which we call here \emph{d-distance} for clarity.
-The $d$-distance between two sets $A$ and $B$ in $\R^d$ is defined as $d(A,B)= \inf\{\|a,b\|: a\in A, b\in B\}.$ They show the following lemma. \begin{lemma}[\cite{DBLP:journals/mst/SchaeferS17}] Deciding if two semi-algebraic sets have $d$-distance zero is \ER-complete. \end{lemma} Note that containment in \ER is not clear for the Hausdorff-distance.
+Schaefer and \v{S}tefankovi\v{c}~\cite{DBLP:journals/mst/SchaeferS17} studied the following very common notion of distance, which we call here \emph{d-distance} for clarity.
+The $d$-distance between two sets $A$ and $B$ in $\R^d$ is defined as $d(A,B)= \inf\{\|ab\|: a\in A, b\in B\}.$ See~\cref{fig:DifferentDistances} to see a simple example on how those two distances are different.
+They show the following lemma. \begin{lemma}[\cite{DBLP:journals/mst/SchaeferS17}] Deciding if two semi-algebraic sets have $d$-distance zero is \ER-complete. \end{lemma} Note that containment in \ER is not clear for the Hausdorff-distance.
 However, it is contained in \FER.
 An encoding of Hausdorff-distance as a formula of the first order theory of the reals looks as follows:

 The formula holds true if and only if $d_{H}(A,B) \leq t$.
+Note that we need the $\varepsilon$ in the formula, because semi-algebraic sets can be open.
 This can be easily reformulated as a formula in prenex form with two blocks of quantifiers.
 By using the following logical equivalences:

 where $\Phi$ and $\Phi'$ are two quantifier free formulas, and $\equiv$ indicates that the two formulas are logically equivalent.

 By definition, a semi-algebraic set is a subset $S$ of $\mathbb R^n$ defined by a finite sequence of polynomial equations and strict inequalities or any finite union of such sets.